vmasc-capabilities-lab/Cube_Docs/README.rst

 Datacube.Online
 =======================================

-This is the repisotry for the Virginia Open Datacube Research Implementation.
+This is the repository for the Virginia Open Datacube Research Implementation.

 It is currently being hosted by `Read the Docs` at `https://docs.datacube.online <https://aws-ccoe-wesbite.readthedocs.io/en/latest/?>`_